 The first week of September, 2015

 From the heat in Merida, I arrived in way colder temperatures in Canmore, Rocky Mountains, Canada.
-I have been very lucky to get a house sitters job for a month in a gorgeous home, right on the Bow river and in between the mountains.
+I am very lucky to have a house sitters job for a month in a gorgeous home, right on the Bow river and in between the mountains.
 I feel very privileged that the owners trust me with their beautiful home and their lovely dog.
 The view is amazing and even during the first days, when it was pretty cold and cloudy, I just enjoyed the wonderful view from every window, the light which is different every day and every time of the hour and the amount of wildlife passing by in the back garden.
 Here, you are one with nature and you have to respect the habitat of the animals, as they sort of mingle with the inhabitants of Canmore and all the other places in the Rocky Mountains.

 I also feel so very happy, as I finally get to see my son, who lives in the next village Banff and I haven’t seen him for way too long, one and half year……..He and his girlfriend choose to live in one of the best places that Canada has to offer, especially if you like the “outdoors”, as they call it here.
 The opportunities for hiking, cycling, camping, mountain climbing, water sports, skiing, snow boarding and many other sports are unbeatable in the Rocky Mountains.